haagahelia/mobilecourse/docs/React Native/corecomponents.md

 - `<TextInput>` - component for text input

 ### View
-- `View` is container component that supports flexbox layout.
+- `View` is a container component that supports flexbox layout.
 - It is used to group and structure other components within your application.

 ```jsx